 Six Easy Steps to Obtaining Your North Carolina Real Estate Broker's License

 1. Register with J.Y.
 Monk for the Required Education

 In North Carolina, your required education comprises 75 credit hours—Real Estate Principles, Law of Agency, Law of Contracts, and Real Estate Law.
 We make it easy for you to complete your required licensing education in live classrooms throughout North Carolina.
 Simply choose the prelicensing course schedule and location that works for you!

 2. Complete Your Background Check

-In order to apply for your real estate license, you must obtain a criminal record report from Carolina Investigative Research.
+In order to apply for your real estate license, you must obtain a Criminal Record Check.
 During the prelicensing course with J.Y.
 Monk, your instructor will explain and guide you through this process.

 3. Apply for Your License

 After you successfully complete the required 75 hours of coursework and pass the course exam, you’ll need to fill out a State Licensing Application.
 Applications are available online at the NC Real Estate Commission website.
 You will also receive a hard copy in your J.Y.
 Monk prelicensing course.